Sociological Forum

 Sociological Forum is a quarterly peer-reviewed academic journal published by Wiley on behalf of the Eastern Sociological Society.
 The journal was established in 1986 with Robin M. Williams Jr as founding editor-in-chief.
-Subsequent editors were Steven Cole, Richard Hall, Robert Max Jackson and presently, Karen A. Cerulo.
+Subsequent editors were Steven Cole, Richard Hall, Robert Max Jackson and Karen A. Cerulo.
+The current editors-in-chief are Tammy Anderson, Asia Friedman, and Ann Bell (University of Delaware).

-According to the Journal Citation Reports, the journal has a two-year impact factor of 1.907.
+According to the Journal Citation Reports, the journal has a 2023 impact factor of 1.8.